 So, you want to be a successful affiliate marketer?
-Me too!
-I dissected the best online affiliate businesses and I’ve listed below examples of affiliate marketing strategies that work the best in 2018.
+I dissected the best online affiliate businesses and I’ve listed below the best affiliate marketing examples that work the best today.
 Some of my findings may surprise you.

 What can you expect from this post?